Hoya fungii is a decorative semi-succulent plant with dark green velvety leaves and colorful blooms shaped like stars.

 Is Hoya Fungii Toxic?

-Feel free to let your children and pets play around the plant without fear.
+Let your children and pets play around the plant without fear, including the Hoya fungii splash.

 Hoya Fungii – All About the Growth Rate

-Its leaves are oval-shaped, velvety, fuzzy, and green with darker green veins and flecks.
-The leaves can reach about 9-16cm in length and gain about 6-9cm.
+This plant encompasses oval-shaped, velvety, fuzzy, and green, with darker green veins and flecks.
+The leaves can reach about 9-16cm in length.

-Besides, the Hoya fungii plant produces small flowers that grow in clusters forming a semi-spherical shape.
+Besides, the Hoya fungii flowers are fragrant and small, growing in clusters forming a semi-spherical shape.

 Propagation Method for Hoya Fungii

 Propagating Hoya fungii is not a difficult task at all.
-You can quickly get new plants through cuttings.
+You can quickly grow Hoya from seed or through cuttings.
+But the most preferred is cutting for faster growth.

-The best time to propagate Hoya is in spring or summer when the plant is actively growing.
+Meanwhile, the best time to propagate Hoya fungii is spring or summer when the plant is actively growing.

 1. Propagating Hoya Fungii via Stem Cuttings

-Here are the steps to follow for stem propagation of Hoya fungii.
+Here are the steps to follow for stem propagation of Fungii.

-- Now, inspect for a healthy stem free from diseases and pest infestation.
+- Inspect for a healthy stem free from diseases and pest infestation.

-- Now, divide the stem strand into as many cuttings as you like.
-But, make sure that each cutting is 3-4 inches and has at least two nodes and 2-3 leaves.
-Also, make cuts 1 inch below the leaf node.
+- Now, divide the mature stem strand into as many cuttings as you like with sterilized equipment.
+But ensure each cutting is 3-4 inches and has at least two nodes and 2-3 leaves.

-- Leave the cuttings in the air for callous formation for a couple of hours.
+- Leave the cuttings in the air for callous formation for several hours.

-- At this point, you can use rooting hormones or cinnamon power to enhance rooting and prevent bacterial and fungal growth.
+- You can use rooting hormones or cinnamon powder to enhance rooting and prevent bacterial and fungal growth.
 But, the step is entirely optional.

 - Now, you can propagate the cuttings either in water or in soil.